 Go ahead: blame someone else

 And trash collectors really ought to be more selective in what they take from our curbs.
-It’s not your fault that old phone went in the wrong bin—it’s hard to make a bank-shot from the sofa.
-If only those garbage collectors would sift your bin, then they’d see all the things that could be sent on to a recycler for them to deal with.
+It’s not your fault that old phone went in the wrong bin—it’s hard to make bank-shots from the sofa.
+If only those garbage collectors would sift your bin, then they’d see all the things that could be sent on for a recycler to deal with.